joindin/joindin-api/event_comments.md

 You can add comments to events via the API; you must be authenticated to do so.

-To create a new comment, POST the comment body in an array element called ``comment`` to the event comments collection that you want to add it to.
+To create a new comment, POST the ``rating`` and ``comment`` comments fields in an array to the event comments collection that you want to add it to.
 The API will pick up your identity and add the timestamp.
 E.g (using curl against my test system):

-<pre class="embedcurl">curl -v -H "Content-Type: application/json" -H "Authorization: Bearer f9b4f1a9b30bdc0d" -X POST http://api.joindin.local/v2.1/events/31/comments --data '{"comment": "Wonderful event, thanks!"}'
+<pre class="embedcurl">curl -v -H "Content-Type: application/json" -H "Authorization: Bearer f9b4f1a9b30bdc0d" -X POST http://api.dev.joind.in/v2.1/events/31/comments --data '{"rating": 5, "comment": "Wonderful event, thanks!"}'
 </pre>

 <!-- You only need to reference this script once per page. -->